 The early stages of sex education

-The beginning of sex education in schools in America in the United States can be traced back to World War I, according to the Sexuality Information and Education Council of the United States (SIECUS), when fear of STIs among soldiers made the government consider investing in educational programs...which stressed abstinence and particularly demonized sex workers.
+The beginning of sex education in schools in America can be traced back to World War I, according to the Sexuality Information and Education Council of the United States (SIECUS), when fear of STIs among soldiers made the government consider investing in educational programs...which stressed abstinence and particularly demonized sex workers.
 In 1918, the Chamberlain-Kahn Act provided the first federal funding for sex education in high schools.
 It also allowed for women suspected of prostitution to be physically examined and tested for STIs, detained, and incarcerated.

 Abstinence was the name of the game for sex ed from its inception, and that continued through to the 1940s and 1950s, when “family values” were further instilled with Family Life Education (FLE) programs, according to SIECUS.
 In some parts of the country, these programs are still the form of sex ed in public schools, though their content can vary.
 At their core, they stressed traditional gender roles and sex as something that goes on between a husband and wife, and they aimed to discourage any kind of behavior outside of a narrow norm.